CSC207-UofT/course-project-0xta1l/phase0/specification.md

 Public Library
   - Stores a large, public collection of different recipes
   - Presents various genres or themes of recipes(i.e Jamaican food, South Indian food, seasonal drinks, etc.)
-  - Allowing users to browse and save recipes to their personal collection
+  - Allows users to browse and save recipes to their personal collection
   - Allows users to submit reviews to recipes
   - Allows users to view other user reviews

-Users generally can do:
+Users:
-  - Store personal collections
+  - Can store personal collections of recipes (by saving them)
   - Can interact with recipes (save, rate, comment/review)
   - Store user details (display picture, name)
-  - Upload their own recipes
+  - Can upload their own recipes
-  - See their own recipes
+  - Can See their own recipes